GeorgeSapkin/pubsub-store/README.md

 someReadableStream.pipe(provider);
 ```

-See [client-nats-streaming](examples/client-nats-streaming) example for more details.
+See [client-nats-streaming](examples/client-nats-streaming) example for more
+details.

 ### Store

-Exposes create, find, update methods over the pub/sub bus to be consumed by providers.
+Exposes count, create, find and update methods over the pub/sub bus to be
+consumed by providers.

 #### Methods